DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 * 💻 Identity records were brought in to allow multiple emails and to help with deduping.

+---

-If school has a default AB recorded, we ask SIT to confirm the ECT's AB.
+When the school has a default AB recorded, we ask SIT to confirm the ECT's AB.
 SIT can confirm the AB is the same as the default, or select a different AB.

--   SIT can select a teaching school hub from the hardcoded list in the service

--   Independent schools only can also appoint ISTIP

--   British schools overseas only can also appoint ESP
+The SIT can select a teaching school hub from the hardcoded list in the service.
+Independent schools only can also appoint the [Independent Schools Teacher Induction Panel](https://istip.co.uk/) (ISTIP).
+British schools overseas only can also appoint [Educational Success Partners](https://www.espeducation.co.uk/) (ESP).

 * 📜 Schools that will deliver any form of ECF-based training (FIP, CIP or DIY) must appoint an AB for each of their ECTs.
 Schools can